The Cryptocurrency Bloodbath and the Future of CryptoRichard Bird on Crypto's Collapse, How Crypto Can Help Solve Problems in the Future

 - The problems that can arise from the "digital us" being a proxy for the "physical, analog us."

 Richard Bird is the chief product officer for SecZetta.
 Bird has been a C-level executive in both the corporate and startup worlds and is internationally recognized for his expert insights, work and views on cybersecurity data privacy, digital consumer rights and identity-centric security.
 He's also a senior fellow with the CyberTheory Zero Trust Institute, a Forbes tech council member and the host of the "Who The Heck Are You" podcast.
-Bird has been interviewed frequently by media outlets, including The Wall Street Journal, CNBC, Bloomberg and the Financial Times.
-He’s also known as the "father of identity management."
+Bird has been interviewed frequently by media outlets, including The Wall Street Journal, CNBC, Bloomberg and the Financial Times and is known as the "father of identity management."

 Anna Delaney: Welcome to Cybersecurity Unplugged, the CyberTheory podcast where we explore issues that matter in the world of cybersecurity.